robincornett/genesis-accessible/readme.txt

 == Changelog ==

 = 1.1.0 =
+* Support for Genesis 2.1
 * Removed jump to search from skiplinks
-* Renamed classes prefix skip-links into genwpacc for consistency.
+* Renamed classes prefix skip-links to genwpacc for consistency
-*
+* Moved skip-links inside the header to improve the HTML5 outline
+* Added aria-label="Skip links" to the ul containing the skip links
+* Moved the H2 Main navigation inside the nav class="nav-primary ...
+* Rewrite dropdown JS to use module pattern, props to Gary Jones
+* Removed .search-form and :focus from genwpacc-skiplinks.css → theme related, available in child theme Leiden
 * Bugfixes

 = 1.0.0 =